 TGah Editor: Change the paragraph below as follows (#3165):

-An S1G Beacon frame scheduled at TSBTT that is not a TBTT may include the elements shown in Table 8-41b (Minimum set of optional elements).
-An S1G Beacon frame scheduled at TBTT shall include the S1G Beacon Compatibility element and may include all the other elements shown in Table 8-27 (Beacon frame body).
+An S1G Beacon frame scheduled at TSBTT that is not a TBTT may include the elements from the minimum set of elements shown in Table 8-41b (Minimum and full set of optional elements).
+An S1G Beacon frame scheduled at TBTT shall include the S1G Beacon Compatibility element and may include all the other elements from the full set of elements shown in Table 8-41b (Minimum and full set of optional elements).
 Note that the S1G Beacon Compatibility element replaces the following fields of the Beacon frame body: Timestamp, Beacon Interval and Capability which are not included in an S1G Beacon frame.
 The S1G Beacon Compatibility element shall be generated no later than the Timestamp field of the S1G Beacon frame that carries the element.
 A STA can reconstruct the 8 octet TSF timer at the AP by concatenating the 4 octet TSF Completion field in the S1G Beacon Compatibility element with the Timestamp field in the S1G Beacon frame as described in 10.1.3.10.3 (TSF timer accuracy with S1G Beacon).

 TGah Editor: Remove subclause 8.3.3.2 (Beacon frame format) from the TGah draft (#3165):